-The Complainant alleged that during the 2013 Special Election for the Bridgeport Board of Education, the executed and sealed absentee ballots of Jose Velez, Virginia Velez, and Carmen Cruz, all of whom lived in the same apartment builder, were impermissibly handled by an unknown and unauthorized individual or individuals, in violation of General Statutes § 9-140b.
+The Complainant alleged that during the 2013 Special Election for the Bridgeport Board of Education, the executed and sealed absentee ballot of her neighbor Willie Denard, was impermissibly handled by an unknown and unauthorized individual, in violation of General Statutes § 9-140b.1

 - 1. The events of this matter concern the September 10, 2013 Special Election for Board of Education in the City of Bridgeport. - 2.
-The Complainant asserts that Jose Velez, Virginia Velez, and Carmen Cruz, told him that a few days before the Special Election that they had handed over their executed and sealed absentee ballots to two women unknown to them who asserted that they would deliver the absentee ballots to the Town Clerk on their behalf. - 3.
+The Complainant asserts that Willie Denard, a neighbor in her apartment complex, told her a few days before the Special Election that he had handed his executed and sealed absentee ballot over to an individual unknown to him who asserted that she would deliver it to the Town Clerk on his behalf. - 3.
 General Statutes §9-140b enumerates a limited universe of individuals who may handle an executed absentee ballot on behalf of another.
 It reads, in pertinent part: